hashicorp/terraform-provider-bitbucket/README.md

 About V1 APIs
 ------------------

-This provider will not take any PRs about the v1 apis that dont have v2 equivalents.
-Please only focus on v2 apis when adding new featues to this provider.
+This provider will not take any PRs about the v1 apis that don't have v2 equivalents.
+Please only focus on v2 apis when adding new features to this provider.